Alfa Romeo Stelvio SUV (2017 - ) review

 This is an area Alfa really needs to go to town on if it is to be taken seriously as a mainstream player.
 It’s not just the cars that need to improve either.
 Alfa dealers have a reputation for being slow to respond and sometimes unwilling to help customers who have experienced problems with their cars.
 This is reflected in the brand's current position in the Warranty Direct Reliability Index, where it sits perilously close to the foot of the table of manufacturers.
 At least there’s a good chance the Stelvio will be more reliable than Alfas of old, as it is built on a brand new platform and the engines are state of the art units.
 The Stelvio comes with a two-year/unlimited mileage warranty, plus a third-year limited to 100,000 miles.
 No doubt Alfa is hoping owners never have to make use of this.

-The Stelvio is built on the same platform and uses many of the same components as the Giulia saloon, and given that car gained a full five-star rating in Euro NCAP crash tests, including a very-impressive score of 98% for Adult Occupant Safety, things look very encouraging for the Stelvio.
+The Stelvio is built on the same platform and uses many of the same components as the Giulia saloon; and, like that car, the Stelvio earned a full five-star rating in Euro NCAP crash tests, including a very-impressive score of 97% for Adult Occupant Safety.
 Like the Giulia, the Stelvio comes with no less than nine airbags, plus slow-speed Autonomous Emergency Braking and a Forward Collision Warning System that'll alert the driver of any impending danger.
 Also included is a Lane-Departure Warning System, that burps at you through the car’s speakers should you drift out of your lane, but it’s not as sophisticated as the most modern set-ups, which can automatically ease the car back into lane.
 As you’d expect, mandatory kit like tyre pressure monitors, traction control and anti-lock brakes are also included, as well as the option to fit more advanced safety kit, including a range of camera- and radar-based safety systems, such as Blind-Spot Monitoring and Rear Cross Path Detection.

 Information on just how much kit you’ll get as standard and what will be optional is still sketchy, but we’d be amazed if the Stelvio didn’t come with as much if not more kit than its nearest rivals.
 Consequently, things like four electric windows, remote central locking, Bluetooth, a DAB radio, automatic lights and wipers, rear parking sensors, a multi-function steering wheel, cruise control and climate control should all be standard.
 Equally, you’ll pay more for things like leather powered and heated front seats.